 The Trishuli River is the most easily accessible from Kathmandu, Pokhara, and Chitwan National Park.
 You’ll start River rafting on Trisuli from in point Chaurandi and end at Gaighat.
-The river has fixed some awe-inspiring gorges in its lower part as it cut its way through the 2000 meters high Mahavarat Range.
-The scenery during Trishuli river rafting includes small canyons, a peaceful environment, and a glimpse of the cable car leading to the famous Hindu Temple Manakamana.
+The river has fixed some awe-inspiring gorges in its lower part.
+As it cut its way through the 2000 meters high Mahavarat Range.
+The scenery during Trishuli river rafting includes small canyons, a peaceful environment.
+We can see a glimpse of the cable car leading to the famous Hindu Temple Manakamana.

 The rapid Rafting Kayaking on Trisuli is mainly big, bouncy, and relatively safe; ‘flips’ (where the raft capsizes) or other accidents are rare in reasonable water conditions.
 You can also have a tight turn around if you wish through the narrow and deep openings.
 Trishuli River rafting is an excellent river for those looking for a short river trip, without the challenge of huge rapids.
 You can easily continue onward to Chitwan jungle trip, Pokhara or Kathmandu.

 The grade for autumn: Year-round 3